dtekcth/data101/src/beginner/editor/extensions.md

 > Sometimes they will make code harder to understand in an attempt to make it
 > better.
 For these reasons we suggest **avoiding** language server extensions for a
 > start until you're a bit more comfortable with a language, a sentiment you
-> might hear echoed by professors and older students.
+> might hear echoed by professors and other students.

 These syntax highlighting and language server extensions exist for nearly every programming language you can think of and can be very useful.
 If you want to